Genseishin Justirisers: Genseishin Nin Riser

-Debuted in Episode 16 where the Justirisers have problems dealing with Doctor Zora in her giant form that excels them using her teleportation power although they have switched the mecha from Ken Riser to Juu Riser.
-While they try to find the way to overcome the problems that cause Juu Riser to be overpowered by giant Doctor Zora, the blue-colored Ranga finally appears to save Juu Riser from being continuously attacked by the enemy.
-At that time, Riser Kageri realized that Ranga is the only one Seishinjuu that belongs to her after Riser Glen and Riser Gant had already summoned their Seishinjuus before.
-Without hesitation, she immediately tells Riser Gant that she will take over the mecha by combining Riseross with Ranga to form the third Genseishin.
-Genseishin Nin Riser (幻星神ニンライザー, Genseishin Ninraizā) is the combined form of Ranga and Riseross, which the body of Ranga splits into two to form the head, upper torso and arms, while Riseross uses its back as the front body of Nin Riser.
-In this form, Riser Kageri becomes the main pilot within the cockpit of Riseross.
+Debuted in Episode 16 where the Justirisers have problems in defeating giant Doctor Zora either by Ken Riser or Juu Riser.
+While they try to find the way to stop Doctor Zora's teleportation power from attacking Juu Riser continuously, the blue-colored Ranga finally come and attack Dr. Zora thus, saves Juu Riser from being heavily damaged.
+Yuka (Riser Kageri) finally realized that Ranga is her only one Seishinjuu after both Enoh and Kouki were summoned by Glen and Gant respectively.
+Believe and confident that Ranga can defeat Dr. Zora, she takes over the mecha immediately from Gant to form the third Genseishin.
+Genseishin Nin Riser (幻星神ニンライザー, Genseishin Ninraizā) is the combined form of Ranga and Riseross, where Riseross turns its body so that its back will be the front body of Nin Riser while Ranga splits into two to form the head, upper torso and arms.
+In this form, Riser Kageri becomes the main pilot within Riseross' cockpit, with Glen at her right side and Gant at her left side.

-Nin Riser is built for high-speed battles and can fight both long and short range, the Riser Striker, a pair of blades, being its main melee weapons and the Howling Burst being its primary ranged attack.
+Nin Riser is built for high-speed battles and can fight both long and short range.
+The Riser Striker, a pair of blades attached to its arms, being its main melee weapons and the Howling Burst being its primary ranged attack released from ith mouth.
 Its final strike Typhoon Slicer, involves firing a massive cyclone from each shoulder, engulfing the enemy in a powerful typhoon before destroying it by slashing it with the Riser Striker.